MaterializeInc/materialize/doc/user/content/overview/arangements.md

 A view is simply a query saved under a name for convenience; the query is executed each time the view is referenced, without any savings in performance or speed.
 But some databases also support something more powerful––materialized views, which save the *results* of the query for quicker access.

 Traditional databases typically only have limited support for materialized views in two ways: first, the updates to the views generally occur at set intervals, so views are not updated in real time, and second, only a limited subset of SQL syntax is supported.
 These limitations stem from limited support for incremental updates; most databases are not designed to maintain long-running incremental queries, but instead are optimized for queries that are executed once and then wound down.
 This means that when the data changes, the materialized view must be recomputed from scratch in all but a few simple cases.

 Our raison d’être at Materialize is doing something better than this: Materialize stores materialized views in memory, to make them faster to access, and incrementally updates the views as the data changes, to maintain correctness.

 ## Dataflows

-Materialize can make incremental updates efficiently because it's built on an advanced stream processing dataflow engine, [Differential Dataflow](https://timelydataflow.github.io/differential-dataflow/introduction.html), which in turn is built on a distributed stream processing framework called [Timely Dataflow](https://timelydataflow.github.io/timely-dataflow/).
+Materialize can make incremental updates efficiently because it's built on an incremental data-parallel compute engine, [Differential Dataflow](https://timelydataflow.github.io/differential-dataflow/introduction.html), which in turn is built on a distributed processing framework called [Timely Dataflow](https://timelydataflow.github.io/timely-dataflow/).

 When you create a materialized view and issue a query, Materialize creates a **dataflow**.
-A dataflow consists of the following:
+A dataflow consists of instructions on how to respond to data input.

-- An execution plan for the query
-- Independent computational components, or **operators**
-- A description of the connections between these components
-- Instructions on how to respond to data input, whether the input is static (fed in all at once) or dynamic (new data will continue to arrive after the initial dataflow execution)

 Once executed, the dataflow computes and stores the result of the SQL query in memory, polls the source for updates, and then incrementally updates the query results when new data arrives.

-The cost of maintaining a dataflow can be very different from the cost of executing a query once.
-Materialize queries are executed as long-lived stateful dataflows, and impose an ongoing cost of computation and memory.
-As input data changes, we want to respond quickly and without requiring a full query re-evaluation.
-This results in an optimization process that prioritizes the re-use of already materialized data.

 ### Collections